Mentor interns assist the mentor staff at Wheatstone summer camps.

 Responsibilities may include

 - Serving the mentor staff and helping them achieve their student group goals

-- Assisting 3-hour Socratic-style discussions, for a total of 12 hours over the conference
+- Assisting 3-hour Socratic-style discussions, for a total of 12 hours over the camp

 - Solving issues of group cohesion and conflict

 - Taking every opportunity to dialogue with students around scheduled programs

 - Chaperoning students to and from scheduled programs and in the dorms when on night duty

 - Exhibiting model maturity, wisdom, and sensitivity with each student